blurey8/websocket-jarkom/readme.md

 5. Internet connection status
 6. Access log

-This program made for computer network assignment.
+This program made for Computer Network course assignment.

 ## How to use